Latest on Noida Jewar International Greenfield Airport in India

 The company was selected out of three shortlisted teams after it displayed the best experience in the design, procurement, and construction of large infrastructure projects.
 The Chief Executive Officer of Yamuna International Airport, Mr. Christoph Schnellmann expressed that they are pleased to have partnered with TATA Projects for the EPC contract for the Noida International Airport Project.

 He revealed that the project has commenced its next phase which will observe a rapid increase in the construction activities on site adding that together with TATA Projects, they will deliver a runway, and passenger terminal, alongside other airport infrastructure.
-Mr. Christoph also stated that they aim to promote, strengthen and enable an all-inclusive sustainable development of the aviation ecosystem in the country.
+Mr Christoph also stated that they aim to promote, strengthen and enable an all-inclusive sustainable development of the aviation ecosystem in the country.

 The Noida International Airport Project will combine a mix of Swiss technology and efficiency with Indian hospitality and culture to develop a modern, user-friendly design that is majorly inspired by India.
 For the passenger terminal, it is confirmed to encompass certain parameters such as digital services, passenger flows, and absolute commitment to minimal environmental impact.

-The project aims to also develop a digital airport in the country that will enable personalized services and contactless travel for business travelers as well as families and the elderly.
+The project aims to also develop a digital airport in the country that will enable personalized services and contactless travel for business travellers as well as families and the elderly.
 By 2024, the airport projects to reach a capacity of 12 million passengers annually.

 Noida International Airport (NIA) developer, Yamuna International Airport Private Limited (YIAPL) has selected the projects Master System Integrator (MSI) consultant.
 ICAD Holding Ltd, a private limited company from London, United Kingdom is the selected consultant.